Get started if you have kids

 Parents and guardians of children under 13, you can sign up for a free Library card for your child.
 Just submit the online form to get instant access to Library materials and resources

 Can parents and guardians access their kids’ Library account?

 Yes.
-Parents and legal guardians can access their kids’ accounts to see when items are due, pay fines, manage notifications, and anything else you can do with your own card.
+Parents and guardians can access their kids’ accounts to see when items are due, pay charges, pick up holds, manage notifications, and update contact information.
 Parents and guardians should make sure that materials are appropriate for their child’s age.
 When kids turn 13, we protect their privacy and will not allow parents or guardians access to their accounts.

 Parents and caregivers of minor borrowers may only check out items on their child’s card if:

 - They present the child’s Library card, or